MatthewZito/goldmund-sh-ii/README.md

 ### <a name="usage"></a> Installation and Usage
 The Vue Forum project is housed in a mono-repo architecture, orchestrated in a containerized environment.
 To properly initialize the system, use either the docker-compose or kubernetes (skaffold) dev configurations.

+#### Install
+*This section is optional and only required for contributors/dev*

+You'll need to install Lerna and Yarn globally if you plan to contribute.
+See the [contributing guide](https://github.com/MatthewZito/vue-forum/blob/master/CONTRIBUTING.md) for more detailed information on how the mono-repo works.

+#### Running Locally
 **Running with Docker Compose (recommended for development):**
 1. [Install Docker](https://docs.docker.com/get-docker/)

 **Running with kubectl:**

 [See the Kubernetes dev guide](https://github.com/MatthewZito/vue-forum/blob/master/docs/k8s_setup.md)

-See the [contributing guide](https://github.com/MatthewZito/vue-forum/blob/master/CONTRIBUTING.md) for more detailed information on how the mono-repo works.

 ### <a name="scripts"></a>